brandonmartinez/mm-gulp-grunt-webpack-comparison/README.md

 ## Add JavaScript

-Install the grunt-contrib-uglify NPM package that we'll configure to combine and minify our script files:
+Install the babel and grunt-contrib-uglify NPM package that we'll configure to combine and minify our script files:

-`yarn add grunt-contrib-uglify --dev`
+`yarn add grunt-browserify grunt-exorcise grunt-babel grunt-contrib-uglify --dev`

 Then add the following to the task section of the Gruntfile.js: